diehlj/2023-building-blocks-lecture/README.md

 Open a terminal (ctrl+shift+ö, or `Terminal -> New Terminal` in the upper left of the AppHub interface) and execute the following commands one after another.

+---
+### !
+Shortcut !

+Instead of following the steps listed below each one after another, you can use the file [conda_setup.sh](./conda_setup.sh) which executes them all in the same order.
+First, make sure it is executable using

+    >>> chmod +x conda_setup.sh

+and then run it.

+    >>> ./conda_setup.sh

+This might take a few seconds as it installs every Python package we need.
+You find a description of what the batch script just did below.
+There is no need to run the commands.

+---

 #### 1 Install Python Packages

 This command creates a new conda environment (named `tf_py310`) and installs all required packages